 Committee meetings are deemed valid if at least half of its members are present.
-A member of the Committee may not be represented by someone else.
+In case of written consultation, the deliberations of the committee shall be valid if at least half of its members have participated.
+A member of the committee may not be represented by someone else.

-Minutes of Committee meetings shall be prepared, including the agenda and the discussions that took place between the Committee members.
-Such minutes are sent to Committee members.
-The Committee chairman or a designated member of the Committee reports the Committee's opinions and recommendations to the Board of Directors so that the Board can take decisions relating to them.
+Minutes of committee deliberations shall be prepared, including the agenda and the discussions that took place between the committee members.
+Such minutes are sent to committee members.
+The committee chairman or a designated member of the committee reports the committee's opinions and recommendations to the board of directors so that the board can take decisions relating to them.

-The Committee regularly gives an account to the Board of directors of the exercise of his missions.
+The committee regularly gives an account to the board of directors of the exercise of his missions.
 It also gives an account of the results of the mission of certification of the accounts, of the way in which this mission contributed to the integrity of the financial information and the role that it played in this process.
-It informs the Board of directors without delay of any encountered difficulty.
+It informs the board of directors without delay of any encountered difficulty.

-- a) may invite any person who might provide the Committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - b) shall exclude the Committee's non-independent Directors from the Committee's deliberations when it examines topics that might pose an ethical problem or conflict of interest.
+- a) may invite any person who might provide the committee with relevant and useful information to help it understand a topic, it being stipulated that the person's presence and the information provided to him shall be limited strictly to the agenda item for which he was invited; - b) shall exclude the committee's non-independent directors from the committee's deliberations when it examines topics that might pose an ethical problem or conflict of interest.

-When the Committee meets in its more restrictive configuration, the meeting's Secretary is chosen from among its independent members.
+When the committee meets in its more restrictive configuration, the meeting's secretary is chosen from among its independent members.